 Harrison Ford has created some of the most indelible characters in screen history: Han Solo, Indiana Jones, Rick Deckard, John Book, and owning existing characters like Dr. Richard Kimble or Jack Ryan.
 His legacy as one of Hollywood’s greatest action stars is already cemented (though his abilities as an actor are seriously underrated; one needs only watch Witness or 42 to see how good he can be).
 Defying age, Ford is making a farewell tour of the most iconic of his creations, cementing their legacy.
 He’s already given Han Solo his tragic end.
-This year he’ll return to Blade Runner, then it’s on to fix the damage to Indiana Jones that Crystal Skull inflicted.
-Whether those attempts succeed as well as The Force Awakens did, Ford’s place as a legend is already secure.
+Then he made a triumphant return to the world of Blade Runner, now it’s on to fix the damage to Indiana Jones that Crystal Skull inflicted.
+Whether that attempt succeeds as well as Blade Runner 2049 and The Force Awakens did, Ford’s place as a legend is already secure.

 Continue reading Harrison Ford’s 10 Best Movies

 If you’ve spent any time on YouTube at all, you know people are desperate for subscribers.
 The last 10-30 seconds of almost any YouTube video are a needy cry for help from whatever channel you’re watching, but if you’re a movie fan, and you want consistently awesome and inventive lists, you need to subscribe to CineFix.
 They turn out random Top….Whatever lists on a regular basis and they’ve come up with some great ones.
 This particular one highlights the best character introductions; the first time you see a character onscreen and know they will dominate the film and fill your mind with catchphrases for years to come.
 I liked this idea so much, I will not actually watch their video until after I publish this post because I made my own top 10 list below based off the same idea.
 So if they copy my ideas, it’s certainly not my fault.
 Continue reading 10 Best Character Entrances of All-Time